sirilalithaadapa/Python/README.md

 so i have been learning Python :: Basic > Advance ....

-It will be starting from June 6th on Sunday

 anybody have intrest can feel free to contact me .
 [Here](https://github.com/sirilalithaadapa/Python/discussions)

 ## On Sunday